kumahq/kuma-website/docs/docs/0.1.0/README.md

 </center>

 ::: tip
-**Service Mesh**: An architecture made of sidecar proxies being deployed next to our services (the data-planes, or DPs), and a control plane (CP) controlling those DPs, is called Service Mesh.
-Usually Service Mesh is being mentioned in the context of Kubernetes, but anybody can build Service Meshes on any platform (including VMs and Bare Metal).
+**Service Mesh**: An architecture made of sidecar proxies deployed next to our services (the data-planes, or DPs), and a control plane (CP) controlling those DPs, is called Service Mesh.
+Usually, Service Mesh appears in the context of Kubernetes, but anybody can build Service Meshes on any platform (including VMs and Bare Metal).
 :::

 With Kuma we have the main goal of reducing the code that has to be written and maintained in order to build reliable architectures, therefore Kuma embraces the sidecar proxy model by leveraging Envoy as its sidecar data-plane technology.